vincentvete/test/README.md

 ### Transfer [POST /user/cash/transfer]

-use this api to transfer your cash to another user.
+Use this api to transfer your cash to another user.

 * required autorization header